JACKIEZHAOKAI/CSE150_AI_games/sodoku_backtracking/README.md

 # Sudoku

-Apply Backtracking and arc-constrain to solve easy and hard sudoku
+Apply searching, backtracking and constraint propagation to solve easy and hard sudoku

 Main Idea:
 init the grid and its domain to a specift value if known already,